-This section is devoted to proving \Cref{thm:fan-unique} and \Cref{thm:minimal-unique-1-d}, along with which we develop languages regarding the minimal representation problem and the minimal balancing problem.
-To start with, we note that a minimal representation is necessarily reduced, whereas a reduced representation is not necessarily minimal.
-Recall the function in \Cref{ex:rational_function}
+In this section we prove \Cref{prop:fan-unique} and \Cref{thm:piecewise-conewise}.
+Recall that a tropical polynomial $g$ is called reduced if it doesn't have any redundant monomials.
+We call a representation $\vp=g\oslash h$ \textit{reduced} if both $g$ and $h$ are reduced.
+We call a factorization $\vp=(g_1\odot \cdots \odot g_n)\oslash (h_1\odot \cdots \odot h_m)$ reduced if all of the factors are.
+The \textit{monomial complexity} (resp. \textit{factorization complexity}) of $\vp$ is the tuple $(\mComp(g),\mComp(h))$ (resp. $(\fComp(g_1,...,g_n),\fComp(h_1,...,h_m))$).
+We note that a minimal representation is necessarily reduced, whereas a reduced representation is not necessarily minimal.